YanjieZe/awesome-humanoid-robot-learning/README.md

 ---
 # Contact
-If you have any questions/suggestions, feel free to email Yanjie Ze.
+If you have questions/suggestions, feel free to email Yanjie Ze.